stautonico/CST4714-final/README.md

 ## Notes

-- Mask the check numbers in the invoice payment record
-- Implement constraints to validate that a given enum value (like invoice status) is only one of the allowed values
-- Make table for invoice status instead of hardcoding varchar
-- Add more invoice statuses (overpaid, etc)
-- In proposal, note how all prices are stored in ints then converted to float
-- Draw ERD (after everything is done)
-- Think of another table to make
-- Write the last few triggers
 - For Q7, use profiling to identify slow or redundant queries, and optimize/improve them.
-- Mark customers (and all of their invoices) as deleted (maybe use trigger)

 General idea: Invoicing database